-How to Prevent Code Injection & Process Injection in Mobile Apps
+How to Detect Code Injection & Process Injection in Mobile Apps Using AI

-This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Prevent Code Injection in Mobile apps.
+This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Detect Code Injection in Mobile apps.

-Prerequisites for Using Appdome's Prevent Code Injection Plugins:
+Prerequisites for Using Appdome's Detect Code Injection Plugins:

-To use Appdome’s mobile app security build system to Prevent Code Injection , you’ll need:
+To use Appdome’s mobile app security build system to Detect Code Injection , you’ll need:

 - Appdome account (create a free Appdome account here)